AhmedSaad-ML/CISC-866-Project/README.md

 The notebook is structured as follows:

-- **Introduction**: Overview of the project and its objectives.
-- **Setup**: Preparation and configuration necessary for the experiments.
 - **Model Definition**: Defines the neural network model used in the simulations.
 - **Data Simulation**: Describes how the dummy data is generated.
 - **Experiment Execution**: Code to run the secure and unsecure aggregation experiments.
 - **Results Analysis**: Visualization and interpretation of the results.

 ## Contributing